KellyKD1302/try.repo/README.md

 # try.repo
-the try repository in getting introduced to the github community
+the repository in getting introduced to the github community so, nothing new in here